bugsnag/bugsnag-unity/README.md

-If you would like to distinguish between errors that happen in different stages of your game's release process (development, qa, production, etc) you can set the `ReleaseStage` that is reported to Bugsnag:
+If you would like to distinguish between errors that happen in different stages of your game's release process (development, qa, production, etc) you can set the `ReleaseStage` in your scripts:

 ```csharp
 Bugsnag.ReleaseStage = "development";